 Father Time is a weekly column dedicated to the concept of time in a parent’s life, particularly a father’s life.
-The point of view comes from a father of two young sons, both under three-years-old, and how time really is just that: a concept. ◊♦◊ My maternal grandmother was waif thin, almost frail, which was…
+The point of view comes from a father of two young sons, both under three-years-old, and how time really is just that: a concept.◊♦◊My maternal grandmother was waif thin, almost frail, which was remarkable for…

 Dan Szczesny listens to his father tell a story of his time in WWII, and they both learn something.

 Army veteran and GMP favorite Dwight Gray shares a winning poem on war, socialization, and one boy’s path to soldierhood.

 I was taught that America is supposed to be a place where dreams are possible freedom guaranteed to anyone, regardless of race, religion, or lifestyle.

 On a day dedicated to the sacrifices of war, Thomas Fiffer presents peace as the ultimate conqueror.

 Sean Davis remembers the fallen soldiers he served with and looks ahead to new challenges.